bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-12-newsletter.md

     almost always eventually receive at least some of their funds to their chosen address, such as an address in their [HD wallet][topic bip32].

-  Initial replies to the clean-up proposal PR were positive.
+  Initial replies to the clean-up proposal PR were positive. {% assign timestamp="0:58" %}

 ## Waiting for confirmation #9: Policy Proposals